Last updated: October 4, 2019

 Peeing after sex can help flush out any bacteria that has entered the urinary tract before it hits the bladder.
 While peeing before and after sex is important to help prevent UTIs there is no reason to jump out of bed to run to the restroom.

-Taking the time to cuddle and enjoy some intimate moments is not going to necessarily be detrimental to your sexual health.
+Taking the time to cuddle and enjoy some intimate moments is not going to necessarily increase your risk of UTI.

 3. Have Protected Sex